Daihatsu Terios: Indonesia

+The Terios and Rush received their first facelift on 5 and 6 October 2010 respectively, both with new bumpers, new tail lights, and new front grille which similar to the facelifted J200 model earlier on 2008.
+Other updates are new rims, new center panel, new steering wheel, new shifting knob, new meter cluster with silver outer ring, and new fabric seat pattern.
+Safety features remains same with Terios still not equipped with it.
+The S grade of Rush was later replaced by TRD Sportivo grade on 29 August 2013.
+At the same time, the Terios received several updates such as over fender as standard for TX grade with front and rear bodykits, new spare tire cover design, new rims with 235/60 R16 tire (TX), and for the first time equipped with ABS and dual airbags alongside with 3rd row seatbelts.
+The 2013 update shifts the interior color previously from ivory into black.

-On 20 March 2015, both the Terios and Rush received their second facelift, consisted of projector headlamps with LED positioning lamps, a wider grille with a chrome lower bar, a full-width air intake for the lower bumper and a blacked-out centre piece.
+On 20 March 2015, both the Terios and Rush received their second facelift, consisted of projector headlamps with LED positioning lamps, LED tail lights, rear short-pole antenna, wider grille with a chrome lower bar, full-width air intake for the lower bumper, and blacked-out centre piece.
 The steering wheel was updated to the one used in F650 series Xenia/Avanza.
 The grade levels for Terios were renamed to X, X Extra, R and R Adventure.
 On 18 February 2016, the R Custom grade was added for the Terios, followed by TRD Sportivo Ultimo grade (with TRD suspension kits) for the Rush on 26 February.
 Three-row seating became standard on both TRD Sportivo grades.
+At The 25th Gaikindo Indonesia International Auto Show held in 2017, Daihatsu release a limited to 20 units of Terios with copper accents and 110 Edition badge as a part of celebrating 110 years of the brand alongside with other limited models (Xenia, Luxio, Sigra, Sirion).

 Singapore

 In Singapore, the Terios is offered by the local distributor in both short- and long-wheelbase configurations with an 1.5-litre engine and as a 4WD as standard.

 Malaysia

 In Malaysia, the second-generation Terios is available as the Toyota Rush (2008 to 2017) and Perodua Nautica (2008 to 2009).
 The Rush was introduced in January 2008 as a long-wheelbase model.
 Imported from Indonesia, it offers three-row seating as standard.
 The Nautica was introduced in April 2008 as a rebadged model of the short-wheelbase Terios/Rush.
 Available with standard four-wheel drive, it was imported from Japan as the replacement to the Perodua Kembara.